Isra3l/ligpargen/README.md

 - This new version of the ligpargen includes a robust version of the alchemical transformation method to generate single and dual topologies for four different molecular mechanics softwares (BOSS, CHARMM/NAMD, Gromacs, and Tinker).
 - Sanity checks to detect incorrect inputs have been implemented (incompatible charge model, net molecule charge, input format, ...).
 - A log file to check the inputs, outputs, and intermediate processes has been created.
 This allows tracking the input information (charge model used, input molecule,...) and also provides useful warnings in case of error.
-- Automatic net charge detection in the input molecule has been added.
+- Automatic net charge detection in the input molecule.
 If the user specifies a different charge than one automatically estimated, the log file will include a warnning.
 - Atom XYZ positions in the molecule input remain unchanged in the output files.
 - Hydrogen atoms will be added automatically just for SMILES inputs.
 Molecules in any other input format require to have all hydrogens to provide more flexibility of the protonation states.
 In this way, the user can avoid parameterization problems with tautomers or stereoisomers.
 - Different molecule input format, net charges, charge models, and optimization steps can be used for each molecule in alchemical transformations.